Stronger (Agnes album)

 Stronger is the second studio album by Swedish singer Agnes Carlsson, released on 11 October 2006 by Ariola Records.
 Two songs from the album, "I Believe in You" and "I Had a Feelin'", were covered by German girl group No Angels on their 2007 album Destiny.
 The song "Love Is All Around" has been covered by artists from at least three other continents.
+The album topped the charts in Sweden, becoming her second consecutive number one album.

 Reception

 Markus Larsson of Aftonbladet stated, "Agnes is an obvious talent with a strong voice, but no one seems to know what to make out of it, not the record company, not the songwriters, not the producers, not even Agnes herself."